muyuubyuyu/qr-code-generator/README.md

 The QR library is loaded via CDN:
 - `https://cdn.jsdelivr.net/npm/qrcode/build/qrcode.min.js`

-If you need a fully offline version, you can bundle the library locally or embed it directly into the file.

 ## License
 Do whatever you want with it.
-If you want to add a proper license, MIT is a good fit.